spiyush0212/spiyush0212/README.md

 ### A little about me

-I believe in developing software according to the needs of the user.
-My interests lie in human computer interaction (HCI) and software development engineering (SDE).
-In my free time, you can catch me reading novels, playing cricket or taking part in competive programming contests.
+A young adult with a zeal to develop software that benefits people and lives.
+Passionate about software development engineering and human-computer interaction.
+Looking to broaden my horizon in the field of technology.
 To know more about me, visit my [website](https://spiyush0212.github.io/Portfolio-Website/).